AndrewZhang126/living-papers/examples/example-paper/README.md

 # SimpleFilter Example
 Here is an example using `simpleFilter`:
-Suppose we have a dataset of Objects with attributes `height`, `width`, `weight`.
+Suppose we have a dataset called `data` of Objects with attributes `height`, `width`, `weight`.
 We create a scatterplot of height and weight using `divi-viz` and we want to filter by objects with height between 10 and 20.
 We would do the following:

 First define a list:
 ````